huggingface/blog/fine-tune-xlsr-wav2vec2.md

 }
 ```

 Cool, we see that all letters of the alphabet occur in the dataset (which is not really surprising) and we also extracted the special characters `" "` and `'`.
 Note that we did not exclude those special characters because:

 - The model has to learn to predict when a word is finished or else the model prediction would always be a sequence of chars which would make it impossible to separate words from each other.
-- From the transcriptions above it seems that words that include an apostrophe, such as `maktouf'un` do exist in Turkish, so I decided to keep the apostrophe in the dataset.
+- From the transcriptions above it seems that words that include an apostrophe, such as `maktouf\'un` do exist in Turkish, so I decided to keep the apostrophe in the dataset.
 This might be a wrong assumption though.

 One should always keep in mind that the data-preprocessing is a very important step before training your model.
-E.g., we don't want our model to differentiate between `a` and `A` just because we forgot to normalize the data.
+E.g., we don\'t want our model to differentiate between `a` and `A` just because we forgot to normalize the data.
 The difference between `a` and `A` does not depend on the "sound" of the letter at all, but more on grammatical rules - *e.g.* use a capitalized letter at the beginning of the sentence.
 So it is sensible to remove the difference between capitalized and non-capitalized letters so that the model has an easier time learning to transcribe speech.

 It is always advantageous to get help from a native speaker of the language you would like to transcribe to verify whether the assumptions you made are sensible, *e.g.* I should have made sure that keeping `'`, but removing other special characters is a sensible choice for Turkish.

 To make it clearer that `" "` has its own token class, we give it a more visible character `|`.
-In addition, we also add an "unknown" token so that the model can later deal with characters not encountered in Timit's training set.
+In addition, we also add an "unknown" token so that the model can later deal with characters not encountered in Timit\'s training set.

 ```python
 vocab_dict["|"] = vocab_dict[" "]
 del vocab_dict[" "]
 ```

-Finally, we also add a padding token that corresponds to CTC's "*blank token*".
+Finally, we also add a padding token that corresponds to CTC\'s "*blank token*".
 The "blank token" is a core component of the CTC algorithm.
 For more information, please take a look at the "Alignment" section [here](https://distill.pub/2017/ctc/).

 ```python
 vocab_dict["[UNK]"] = len(vocab_dict)